gapotchenko/gp-shields-oss/README.md

 ## Overview

-Many software projects depend on external technologies to enable specific features or integrations.
+Many software projects depend on external technologies to enable specific features and integrations.
 However, working with these technologies — especially when they are immature or poorly documented — can be challenging and prone to errors.
 A technology shield addresses this by offering reliable, ready-to-use components that make integrating with these technologies easier and more robust.